Skip to main content

 Get Involved!

-A key component across all stages of a LWMP is engagement with the public and consultation with Indigenous communities.
+A key component across all stages of a LWMP is engagement with the public and consultation with Indigenous governing bodies.
 Get involved by sharing your input.

 Continue to check back on the project web page for additional project information and upcoming engagement opportunities.

 Want more details on the project process?
-Please contact Travis Christianson at tchristianson@castlegar.ca.
+Please contact Ryan Niddery at rniddery@castlegar.ca.

 Project Timeline